1953 Photo from the Charles Van Bibber collection

 Architect(s): S Charles Lee

 | Previously operated by: National General Theatres, Mann Theatres|

 This was the last major theatre designed by Charles Lee.
 It opened on 31st March 1949 and was built by Fox West Coast Theatres.
 Later it was operated by Mann Theatres and ended its days as a movie theatre showing Spanish language films.
-The auditorium was badly damaged by fire in 1993, and the entire building awaits its fate.

 Photos remain the property of the Member and may not be reproduced without the written consent of the Member.